Derpy-Jacob-903/Funkin/art/monika-readme.txt

 Thanks for downloading Monika Full Week for Friday Night Funkin'!

 !!
-DON'T play this game if you have epilepsy, a strong sensitivity to lights, or other issues regarding flashing lights and fast imagery. !!
+Minor warning to those with epilepsy or issues regarding fast imagery and flashing lights during the mod's 3rd song.
+Play at your own discretion. !!

 https://gamebanana.com/mods/47364